FWTX-DAO/fwtx-wiki-engine/README.md

 - "Show me the city council districts and their representatives"
 - "When are the next municipal elections?"
 - "What ordinances were passed in the last month?"
+- "How does Fort Worth's government structure work?"

 _For more examples, please refer to the [API Documentation](http://localhost:8001/docs)_